Resolution Except for the Normal-Crossing Locus and Galois actions: Abstract

 \section{Abstract}

-In characteristic zero we construct a canonical embedded and non-embedded resolution algorithm by weighted blow-ups that preserves the normal crossings (nc) locus and resolves singularities up to normal crossings.
-The process terminates with a Deligne-Mumford stack whose singularities are exclusively normal crossings and are adapted to the exceptional divisor.
+In characteristic zero, we construct a canonical, functorial resolution algorithm by weighted blow-ups that strictly preserves the normal crossings (nc) locus, effectively answering Koll\'ar's Problem~9.
+Operating in full generality, our approach handles both reduced and non-reduced nc singularities alongside the simple normal crossings (snc) exceptional divisor setup, terminating with a normal crossings Deligne-Mumford stack.

-The construction is governed by a rigidity property of canonical maximal admissible weighted centers together with a Galois-theoretic analysis of splitting forms.
-We show that normal crossings singularities are \'etale-locally simple normal crossings and may be viewed as quotients of simple normal crossings by finite Galois groups acting by permutation of branches.
-This perspective explains the intrinsic role of weighted blow-ups and the natural appearance of stack structures.
+The resolution is governed by two fundamental geometric properties: the openness of the nc locus and the topological rigidity of canonical maximal admissible weighted centers (the Center Theorem).
+We establish these via a direct Galois-theoretic analysis of splitting forms.
+By viewing general nc singularities as quotients of \'etale-local snc singularities by finite Galois groups permuting their branches, we reveal the intrinsic necessity of weighted blow-ups and stack structures.

-Building on the weighted blow-up framework of \cite{ATW-weighted} and its logarithmic refinement in \cite{W22,W23}, we obtain in particular a canonical compactification of normal crossings Deligne-Mumford stacks and a functorial NC-preserving resolution of subvarieties and Deligne-Mumford stacks.
+Building on the framework of \cite{ATW-weighted} and its logarithmic refinement in \cite{W22,W23}, this structural mechanism yields a robust resolution algorithm.
+Applications include a canonical compactification of nc Deligne-Mumford stacks and a functorial nc-preserving resolution of subvarieties and stacks.